theramiyer/resume/pages/making.md

 1. Go to the [S3 Management Console](https://console.aws.amazon.com/s3).
 The prerequisite to this is that you have an AWS account.
 2. Click on **Create bucket**.
 3. Enter the name of the bucket exactly as the URL to host the site; I entered `resume.ramiyer.me` (because I want the site to be live at http://resume.ramiyer.me).
 I'll refer to this as `your.bucket.name`, going forward.
 4. Select the region and select **Next**.
 Any region would do, since we're going to use CloudFront anyway.
-Pick the cheapest one, if you want.
-5. In the screen that appears next, click on **Next**; if you want logging or versioning configured, you may want to select the relevant options.
+5. In the screen that appears next, click on **Next**, unless you want logging or versioning configured.
 6. In the next screen, under **Manage public permissions**, select **Grant public read access to this bucket** and click **Next**.
 7. Review the settings and create the bucket.
 8. Once the bucket is created, open the bucket and go to the **Permissions** tab.
 Click on **Bucket Policy**.